 Blood Cleansing Function of Beets

-- Beets are good source of phytonutrients called betaines, which provides strong antioxidant, anti-inflammatory and detoxification support
+As I said before, beets are a good source of the phytonutrient betaine, which provides strong antioxidant, anti-inflammatory and detoxification support.

 There are many other health benefits of eating borscht depending on the ingredients you choose, and it truly is a universal superfood!

 The health benefits that you derive from eating borscht greatly depend on the type of recipe you use.